Chris971991/Universal-Smart-Light-Automation/README.md

       {{ value_json.tag_name | default('unknown') }}
     scan_interval: 86400
 ```

 **Step 2:** Restart Home Assistant

-**Step 3:** Enable the "Check for Updates" option at the bottom of this configuration
+**Step 3:** Enable the "Check for Updates" option at the bottom of the automation configuration

 ## 🔄 How It Works